1oo Years of Broadcast TV Symposium: The impact and future of broadcast TV in Australia

-This symposium brings together experts in television production, news, advertising, and policy to discuss the burning question: what happens if we switch off broadcast TV?
+This symposium brings together industry and academic experts in television production, news, advertising, and policy to discuss the question: What would Australian culture look like without broadcast television?

 Share